-☐ Step 16: Complete any required class
+☐ Step 16: Complete any required parenting, co-parenting, or other required class

-- If required by local rules, attend and complete any required divorce or other required classes before your final divorce hearing. - You may find a copy of your local court rules on the district court's website or by calling the Clerk of the District Court's office.
+- If required by local rules, attend and complete any required parenting, co-parenting, divorce or other required classes before your final divorce hearing. - You may find a copy of your local court rules on the district court's website or by calling the Clerk of the District Court's office.